-Goal and Objectives: This project will use machine learning techniques to develop a set of energy consumption models that simulate the energy cost of components in a cluster system.
-In this program, students will apply data science knowledge to investigate the thermal impact of major components on the outlet temperature of a server and build machine learning models to estimate the temperature and energy consumption of cluster servers.

-Prior work in the area: This project is part of an ongoing project to develope energy-efficient workload management for cluster systems in datacenters.
-I have mentored several undergraduate and graduate students working on this project in the past 2 years, which all involve in-depth study and literature review on corresponding topics.
-3 papers co-authored with undergraduate students have been published from this project[4-6].
+Goal and Objectives: This project will develop energy-efficient workload scheduling strategies based on energy consumption models that simulate the energy cost of components in a cluster system.
+In this program, students will apply thermal and energy machine learning models to evaluate various workload scheduling strategies on a datacenter simulator, and propose new strategies to reduce the energy consumption for GPU intensive workload.
+Real-world workload traces will be used as input for running simulations, and experiments will be conducted for evaluating workload scheduling strategies.
+Prior work in the area: This project is part of an ongoing project to develop energy-efficient workload management for cluster systems in datacenters.
+I have mentored several undergraduate and graduate students working on this project in the past 3 years, which all involve in-depth study and literature review on corresponding topics.
+3 papers co-authored with undergraduate students have been published from this project [4-6].
+In summer 2024, we developed an energy prediction model to estimate the energy consumption of GPU under different workload, and modified the GPU CloudSim Plus simulator to incorporate real-world datacenter workload traces as input and produce summary of energy consumption for applying different scheduling algorithms.